Southeast Forestlands logoSoutheastForestlands

 Most timber problems don't start during harvest — they start before a contract is ever signed.

-A properly structured sale begins with understanding:
+A properly structured sale generally begins with understanding:

-• What is the timber worth today
+• What the timber may be worth today, priced by product class

 • Whether the stand is biologically and financially ready